TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/rms-exchange.md

 It may also indicate a problem with the DNS pointer or with load balancing.
 Try to access the RMS URLs from a web browser in an Exchange server as specified in the registry entries as above (connectorname/_wmcs/licensing).
 If you see an IIS error, it is OK.
 If you don’t get a response, most likely DNS, IP, or load balancing error is occurring.
 Also check if SSL is correctly specified in the registry and if it is being used if it is working.

-An **event 2001** indicates that the server is not authorized to use the connector.
+**Event 2001** indicates that the server is not authorized to use the connector.
 The identity utilized by Exchange to utilize the connector is not listed in the Connector Authorizations list.
 Open the Connector administration tool and check if the Exchange Servers group, or any group containing all the Exchange Servers server accounts, is listed in the authorizations.

-An **event 3000** indicates that the Connector is not properly configured to talk to Microsoft RMS or that its authorization certificates are invalid.
+**Event 3000** indicates that the Connector is not properly configured to talk to Microsoft RMS or that its authorization certificates are invalid.
 Connector node needs to be reinstalled.

 6. If a specific server can't consume the content but others can, check if the server may be authorized via a different rule than the other servers (either it was authorized individually or it belongs to another group also authorized to use the connector) or if the rule is not specified as an Exchange server.
 Also check registry keys as above.